bobtfish/AWSnycast/README.md

 AWSnycast is a routing daemon for AWS route tables, to simulate an Anycast like service, and act as an extension of in-datacenter Anycast.
 It can also be used to provide HA NAT service.

+# WARNING

+master is currently *highly* unstable.

+If you're crazy enough to want to use this, please use release version 0.0.1

 # NAT

 A common pattern in AWS is to route egressing traffic (from private subnets) through a NAT instance